ryanwalterlee/portfolio-site-template/README.md

+# Creator
+created by: Ryan Walter Lee (not copied from another repo)

 # Portfolio template guide
 The code is structured and abstracted to the point that anyone with minimal react experience can edit and use this portfolio site.